 Our course is designed to familiarize you with the 2017 NEC.
 You will know precisely how to find the correct answers in the code.

-We prepare you to successfully pass your exam by providing extensive knowledge of the code structure and thoroughly covering each subject appearing on your CA Electrical Certification Exam.
+We prepare you for exam success by providing extensive knowledge of the code’s structure and thoroughly covering each subject appearing on your CA Electrical Certification Exam.

 QUESTION: Why is a copy of the 2017 NEC required by this course?

 ANSWER: The California Electrical Certification Exam is based on the 2017 NEC.
 This course is an excellent study companion to the 2017 NEC.
 This course makes frequent references to code sections and guides you through the exam topics.